-As the name implies, this water heater consumes gas and its maximum gas consumption ranges from 10,300 to 80,000BTU/h.
+This water heater consumes gas and its maximum gas consumption ranges from 10,300 to 80,000BTU/h.
 The temperature range of this product is categorized according to its place of installation or purpose, such as residential or for commercial.
 For residential use, temperature settings range between 98°F and 140°F and for commercial use temperature settings ranges between 98°F and 160°F.

-The capacity of the RL75iN water heater ranges between 0.26 and 7.5 (GPM).
+The flow rate of the RL75iN water heater ranges between 0.26 and 7.5 GPM.
 This means that the water heater can save energy and money too.
 For this reason, its thermal efficiency is up to 82%.
 This product can easily support two to three bathrooms in a home.
 The pressure of the water supply plays a vital role in the operation of this heater.
 Its minimum pressure is 20 PSI while its optimal performance recommended pressure is 30 to 80 PSI.
 The water pressure cannot exceed 150 PSI.

 This heater is covered by a twelve-year warranty for the heat exchanger, five-year warranty for parts, and one year labor that is only for residential installation.
 The size of the RL75iN heater is large and it is specifically designed for indoors.
 You can mount it on the wall if you want to conserve space.

 If you’ve had bad experiences with frequent breakdowns and malfunctions of water heaters, then the Takagi Condensing Water Heater is definitely the right product for you.
 The Takagi weighs an incredible 59 pounds, and has been a customer favorite since it first came out.
-The heater requires little to no maintenance, and works automatically as well as manually.
+This tankless water heater requires little to no maintenance, and works automatically as well as manually.
 The Takagi is great at space saving, with its dimensions of a length of just 11 inches, making it extremely compact and portable, though it is a bit big to handle.

-One of the best parts about having a Takagi Unit in your home is that there are absolutely zero exhaust fumes.
-Which means that the unit can run and waste little amounts of gas.
+One of the best parts about having a Takagi Unit in your home is that there are absolutely zero exhaust fumes, which means that the unit can run and waste little amounts of gas.
 The entire product is cost-efficient and eco-friendly like a good tankless water heater should be.

 And the best part?
 There is a one to three-year warranty policy which means that you can be sure that your Takagi Water Heating unit will work for a very long time.
 It’s definitely worth the price.

-Although water heaters were an innovation when they first started out, they have now become a bit commonplace in the modern world.
+Although tankless water heaters were an innovation when they first started out, they have now become a bit commonplace in the modern world.
 However, the Rinnai changes all of that in the blink of an eye.

 The Rinnai Water Heater relies on a PVC venting system that allows it to give off a monitored temperature.
-The installation is extremely easy and simple, and setting the Rinnai up in your room will only take a few minutes.
+The installation is extremely easy and simple, and setting the Rinnai tankless water heater up in your room will only take a few minutes.
 The product weighs around 82 pounds, which is a bit heavy, but will hold up against the wall perfectly.
 The Rinnai has almost zero NOx emissions, which means that the entire mechanism is environmentally friendly.
 This water heating unit can reach incredible temperatures, all of which are exceedingly comfortable to use.

-The maximum power of this unit is approximately 199 thousand BTU, which means that the entire machine can operate at tremendous speeds and still function perfectly.
+The maximum power of this tankless unit is approximately 199 thousand BTU, which means that the entire machine can operate at tremendous speeds and still function perfectly.
 The Rinnai Ultra Series Heater is definitely one that is worth your money.
 The best part about the Rinnai is that it has a very inexpensive price, which means that almost everybody from all financial classes can afford a nice water heater.

 The best part about the Rheem is that no additional venting is required.
 Forget about all those PVCs, as this unit will not only be cost-efficient but also extremely convenient.
 The water gushes out almost instantly.
 The Rheem takes up hardly any space, and has a 10-foot thermostat wire included in the shipping.
-What’s more, this unit has a remote control which can operate the Rheem from a far distance.
+What’s more, the heater unit has a remote control which can operate the Rheem from a far distance.

-Eccotemp I12-LP Indoor Tankless Heater
+11. Eccotemp I12-LP Indoor (Gas)

 You don’t need to worry about the performance.
 The Eccotemp works wonderfully indoors.
 The Eccotemp has child locking technology, which ensures that your children will not touch the settings, mess it up, or injure themselves in any way.
 This, and the fact that there are zero NOx emissions, makes it the safest and securest heater out there.